Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Discussion

 \section{Discussion}

-In this work, using optimistic values for gate runtimes we have estimated the physical runtime for accurate circuit-model simulation of a simple 4-qubit quantum annealing process.
-This runtime is significant and arguably prohibitive: it is long enough that decoherence processes on physical hardware such as dephasing degrade the solution quality significantly before the adiabatic limit is well approximated.
+In this work, using optimistic values for gate runtimes we have estimated the physical runtime for accurate circuit-model simulation of a simple four-qubit quantum annealing process.
+The reported runtime is significant and arguably prohibitive: it is long enough that decoherence processes on physical hardware such as dephasing degrade the solution quality significantly before the adiabatic limit is well approximated.
 For larger problems requiring even longer annealing times to reach the adiabatic limit, we can conclude that the development of faster hardware operations, longer coherence times, and/or fault-tolerant operations will be necessary to obtain accurate simulation of these dynamics at interesting scales (i.e., with more than 100 qubits and $JT \geq 100$).

 Similarly for analog simulators, the coherence time and the energy scale of the hardware set a limit on how long a simulation time $JT$ can be accurately simulated by the hardware.
 However, the physical runtime can be much shorter than in the discretized case, allowing analog simulators to perform accurate simulation to longer $JT$ values.

-The challenge is to identify application problems that fit into the constraints of the analog simulator: simulation times that are low enough and a desired solution quality that is achievable with the coherence times and programming error rates of the device.
+However, implementation or programming errors are expected to be a challenge for scaling analog computations.
+If we have an ideal unitary (such as our time-evolution unitary) that we can only implement up to some fixed coherent error, then in the circuit model such coherent errors result in a worst-case infidelity that scales quadratically to leading order in the circuit size (both in the number of qubits and depth of the circuit) \cite{Sheldon2016,Wallman2016,Iverson2020}, and we can expect identical scaling for continuous-time computations.
+These conclusions apply in the worst-case, and we can expect some observable expectation values to be less sensitive than others, as illustrated in Ref.~\cite{Hauke2012}.
+The challenge is then to identify application problems that fit into the constraints of the analog simulator: simulation times that are low enough and a desired solution quality for specific observables that is achievable with the coherence times and programming error rates of the device.